hurxl/Red2D/README.md

 ## Usage

-- Please refer a manual, included in the Red2D.zip, for step by step introcution.
+- Please refer to the manual, included in the Red2D.zip, for step by step introcution.

 ## Author